ClaytonSiby/Web_Scraper/README.md

 # Web_Scraper
 This web scraper is built using Ruby Programming language.
+It is a capstone project that is part of the Microverse curriculum, developed to showcase the author's ability to develop a project based on Ruby & any given business logic.

 ## Project Design:

 ![screenshot](assets/project_screenshot.PNG)

-This project is Web Scraper that takes information from Medium Website.
+This project is a Web Scraper that takes information from Medium Website.
 It scrapes some articles written by Microverse students & any other articles that have anything to do with Microverse in generall.
-The scraper takes the information retrieved from the website & uses Nokogiri gem to store everything as an array of objects.
-I then took this array of objects & retrieve each article information and display it in a way that's more readable & organised.
+The scraper takes the information retrieved from the website & uses Nokogiri gem to store everything as an object.
+I then took this object & retrieve each article information and display it in a way that's more readable & organised.
 The articles are displayed in discending order based on the number of claps ( which in this case is the popularity that you see when you run the code. )

 ## Built With